 - “Fixed Costs” are the costs that exist no matter how many units are sold.

 - “Variable Costs” are the costs to produce each unit.

 - “Price per Unit” is the price that each unit sells for.

-A breakeven is the number of units that a business needs to sell to cover costs.
-After the breakeven point is reached, the next unit sold will yield a profit for the business.
+A break even point is the number of units that a business needs to sell to cover costs.

 If a business:

 - Sells more units than the break even point, they will be profitable.

 - Sells the same number of units as the break even point, they will break even (make no profit or loss).

 - Sells fewer units than the break even point, they will lose money.